 The Tiny Critic in Your Head

-Remember that phrase we used to taunt our friends with "stick and stones will break my bones, but words can never hurt me?"
+Remember that phrase we used to taunt our friends: "Sticks and stones will break my bones, but words can never hurt me"?
 I really wish that had been true for me.
 I’ve always been what would be called "sensitive."
-The things that people would say negative about me always struck me to the core and I could never really shake them off.
+The negative things people would say about me always struck me to the core, and I could never really shake them off.

 This was especially true for me where my size and weight were concerned.
-Not only was I heavier than a lot of girls but I was often taller than them (eventually stopping at 5'8").
-I remember in fourth grade being told by my teacher I should probably start wearing a bra because my weight had given me breasts earlier than most girls.
+Not only was I heavier than many girls, but I was often taller than them (eventually stopping at 5'8").
+I remember my teacher in fourth grade told me I should probably start wearing a bra because my weight had given me breasts earlier than most girls.
 I remember a girl in the fifth grade asking me if I was pregnant because of how my belly extended out.

 I remember being a freshman and a girl suggesting I wear a proper bra rather than a sports bra all the time so that I would have some shape other than round.
 I recall how every health issue I had as a kid was blamed on my weight by my doctor.
 I also recall all the times my own mom would say I needed to lose weight.